DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 spike in mobile device use in the region.
-We concluded that remote Aboriginal communities have vastly different levels and means of internet access depending on community size, proximity to larger towns or tourist sites, and on the agencies and businesses that interact with them.
+We concluded that remote Aboriginal communities have vastly different levels and means of internet access depending on community size, proximity to larger towns or tourist sites, and the agencies and businesses that interact with them.
 We have incorporated examples of the various regimes of access, and compared and contrasted these where possible (Chapter 8).